tearflake/sexpression/README.md

 Explore the [online playground](https://tearflake.github.io/sexpression/playground/).

-## javascript package access
+## node.js package access

-To access the package from Node.js, install this package: `npm i @tearflake/sexpression`, and include the following line in your code:
+To access this package from Node.js, install it: `npm i @tearflake/sexpression`, and include the following line in your code:

 ```
 const Sexpression = require('@tearflake/sexpression');